Jaano-Bharat/CaptureWave/README.md

 ## Credits

-CaptureWave is a Enhanced UI App of [Record You](https://github.com/you-apps/RecordYou)
+CaptureWave is a Enhanced App of [Record You](https://github.com/you-apps/RecordYou)

 Some of the UI designs and codes are borrowed from [Seal](https://github.com/JunkFood02/Seal)